LdDl/license_plate_recognition/README.md

 ## About
+This is a gRPC server which accepts image and can make license plate recognition (using YOLOv3 or YOLOv4 neural network).

+First server tries to find license plate.
+Then it does OCR (if it's possible).

+Neural networks were trained on dataset of russian license plates.
+But you can train it on another dataset - read about process here https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects

-We are target to do gRPC server which accepts this struct:
+gRPC server accepts this data struct:
 ```protobuf
 message CamInfo{
     string cam_id = 1; // id of camera (just to identify client app)